-by Dr. Arthur John Harris and Frankie Rubinstein
+Dr. Arthur J Harris and Frankie Rubinstein challenge the use of

 Evolution and Dr. Harris' Abstract: